Understanding White Collar Theft Crimes: The Difference Between Embezzlement, Larceny, and False Pretenses

 What Defines the Crime of Embezzlement?

 Embezzlement typically occurs when a defendant, placed in a position of trust, exploits that trust to manipulate the situation and unlawfully take property for personal gain or for others.
 Those accused of embezzlement are often charged with withholding assets—usually financial—for the purpose of theft.
-For an act to qualify as embezzlement, the defendant must have been entrusted with the assets, which were intended for a specific purpose, but instead, the assets were misappropriated or stolen.
+For an act to qualify as embezzlement, the defendant must have been entrusted with the assets and exercised substantial control over them, which were intended for a specific purpose, but instead, the assets were misappropriated or stolen.

 What is the Crime of Larceny?